Green Dam Youth Escort: Trials

 In 2008, under instructions from political leaders, the MIIT implemented a "community-oriented green open Internet filtering software project" with the support of the Central Civilisation Office and the Ministry of Finance.
 Its aim was to build a "green, healthy network environment, to protect the healthy growth of young people".

 Trials commenced in Zhengzhou, Nanjing, Lanzhou, and Xi'an in October 2008 after the ministry negotiated with the software suppliers and 50 web portals to make the software publicly available without charge, and more than 2,000 installations took place.
 Trials rolled out to 10 more cities, including Chengdu, Shenyang, Harbin, and Qingdao.
 The ministry claimed that by December 2008, the software had been downloaded more than 100,000 times, and 3 million times since the end of March 2009.
 Five leading PC vendors in mainland China, Founder, Lenovo, Tongfang, Great Wall and HEDY, also participated in trial installations.

 Censorship concerns

 Professor Jonathan Zittrain, of Harvard's Berkman Center said: "Once you've got government-mandated software installed on each machine, the software has the keys to the kingdom...
 While the justification may be pitched as protecting children and mostly concerning pornography, once the architecture is set up it can be used for broader purposes, such as the filtering of political ideas."
 Colin Maclay, another Harvard academic, said that Green Dam creates a log file of all of the pages that the user tries to access.
 "At the moment it's unclear whether that is reported back, but it could be."

 In fact, the current software filter contains about 85% political keywords, and only 15% pornography-related keywords.

+An analysis of the University of Michigan shows that Green Dam examines text input in different applications for words such as obscenities and other banned words (e.g., Falun Gong).
+Green Dam utilizes a word list for more complex algorithm processing in its unencrypted file "FalunWord.lib," which contains primarily words related to Falun Gong.